sefk/sefk.github.io/src/posts/leaving-stanford.md

 Come early 2013 we started seeing some interest from others to use Class2Go outside Stanford.
 While exciting, we were concerned about the quality of the code.
 There were giant missing features that were going to be hard to write (e.g. peer evaluation).
-And the code was a bit quick and dirty, with nearly zero tests and other things a "real project" needs.
+And the code was quick and dirty, with nearly zero tests and other things a "real project" needs.
 We could have backfilled all of that, but it sounded like a lot of work.